 mistake I whisper to myself."

-I see one waitress moving quickly and I can only image how long it will
+I see one waitress moving quickly and I can only imagine how long it will

 take for my breakfast.
 The waitress is

-very fast and coffee and water is on my table.
+very fast and coffee and water are on my table.

 Time is on my side so I relax.
 I